CertHE in Theology, Ministry and Mission

 After completing the standard programme, students can continue their studies independently to gain a higher qualification (e.g., DipHE, BA, MA).

 The pathway for Licensed Lay Ministry training consists of two years of study with us, followed by one or two further years of training provided by the relevant Diocese.
 (In the case of Canterbury Diocese, an additional module with us is included in the third year).

 Candidates for Licensed Lay Ministry may take shared modules either through 27 evening classes each year (on Mondays at Trinity House, Southwark, or on Wednesdays at Malling Abbey); or through fortnightly teaching days (Fridays at Malling Abbey); and in either case there is a need to also attend a one-day ‘Saturday School’ in either mid-December or early January.
 Please Contact Us for next year’s Academic Calendar.

 Study for Licensed Lay Ministry is on a part-time basis.
 You are expected to undertake at least ten hours of private study per week and normally to complete two assignments per module.

 You will attend one residential weekend and three study days (Saturdays or Sundays) in each year of your course.
-These allow delivery of teaching related to placements and ministry-specific modules, relating to the practical aspects of ministry and your personal formation as a minister.
+These allow delivery of teaching related to the placement, to the practical aspects of ministry and to your personal formation as a minister.

-You’ll also undertake placement-based modules.
-These provide opportunities to develop your practical skills and integrate your core learning with ministerial practice.
+You’ll also one placement-related module.
+This provides opportunities to develop your practical skills and integrate your core learning with ministerial practice.